Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Afternoon snack.
 2 oranges.

 Dinner.
-Arugula, cauliflower and tomato salad with sesame seeds, seasoned with lemon juice and olive oil.
+Salad of arugula, cauliflower and tomato, with the addition of sesame seeds, seasoned with lemon juice and olive oil.

 Saturday: